 Teaching and learning

 Teaching methods include lectures, seminars to provide a sound theoretical base, and practical work, designed to demonstrate important aspects of theory or systems operation.
 Visiting speakers from business and motorsport industry provide valuable insights.

 Coursework exercises, essays, presentations and laboratory exercises form the basis for individual and group continuous assessment.

 The methods of assessment include examination and coursework, including peer assessment, reflecting the development of academic content from the more practical aspects to the more conceptual.

 We have purpose built teaching and research facilities with the very best equipment and resources required to study and practise motorsport engineering, including a four-post test rig, state-of-the-art engine test cells, analytical and mechanical test equipment, scanning electron microscope and the latest 3D printing technology and latest 3D printing technology.

-Our dedicated computer suites provide access to the latest industry-standard design software.
+Our dedicated computer suites provide access to the latest industry-standard design software - find out more here.